satish-rathod/virtual-tryon/README.md

 ## Next steps / Roadmap
 - Tighten validation thresholds after initial telemetry.
 - Add optional internal UI for manual review of failure reasons (out of scope for Round 1).
+- Add optional internal UI for manual review of failure reasons (out of scope for Round 1).

+## Showcase Results
+We have included a specific set of test results in `showcase.zip`.
+This archive contains:
+- **4 Complete Test Cases**: Results from running different saree variations.
+- **Artifacts**: Intermediate files including clean extractions, flattened textures, and extracted parts.
+- **Results**: The final high-fidelity generation outputs.

+Unzip `showcase.zip` to review the quality and structural integrity of the pipeline's output.